 It should be Michael Fridjhon writing this, but Michael unfortunately could not attend this year’s judging due

-African entries however, and we look forward to his return next year.
+African entries and we look forward to his return for the judging in 2018.

-As a result of Michael’s late withdrawal, we judged with five judges rather than six.
-And there was a new face at the table in the person of Patrick Comiskey, who very capably took over as the USA’s representative Judge.
+As a result of Michael’s late withdrawal, the show was judged with five judges rather than the usual six.
+There was a new face at the table in the person of Patrick Comiskey, who very capably took over as the USA’s representative Judge.

-It was our first competition with new owner Ross Anderson running the show, and things ran as smoothly as ever, with founder Judith Kennedy occasionally peering over his shoulder.
+It was our first competition with new owner Ross Anderson running the show, and things ran as smoothly as ever, with founder Judith Kennedy AM occasionally popping in to check on progress.

 Shiraz was one of the strongest classes.
 I noted a remarkable number of spicy wines, including some with evident use of whole-bunch, mostly to their benefit.